SEO Interview Questions: What to Ask Candidates

 The world of SEO is rife with jargon.
-And if you’re considering hiring an SEO expert – whether they’re freelance or full-time – asking the wrong questions during an interview could result in buzzword-laden, technically-correct, yet ultimately “thin” answers.
+And if you’re considering hiring an SEO expert – whether they’re freelance or full-time – asking the wrong SEO interview questions could result in buzzword-laden, technically-correct, yet ultimately “thin” answers.
 The kind of answers that won’t reveal anything meaningful about your candidate that’s not already on their profile.

 Dimitris Drakatos – SEO Manager of fintech unicorn scale-up Revolut – has heard these well-rehearsed responses too many times to mention.

-He’s interviewed countless SEOs over the years, and in doing so, he’s found a line of questioning that cuts through the noise.
+He’s interviewed countless SEOs over the years, and in doing so, he’s found a line of SEO interview questions that cuts through the noise.
 Instead of grilling candidates on keywords, no-follow links, or the Google Search Console, he likes to put their overall attitude to SEO under the spotlight.

-In this post, Dimitris shares some of the questions he tends to ask (both junior and senior hires) and explains why the answers can matter more than a candidate’s technical understanding.
+In this post, Dimitris shares some of the SEO questions to ask in an interview ( for both junior and senior hires) and explains why the answers can matter more than a candidate’s technical understanding.

 If you’re looking to hire a proven and pre-vetted freelance SEO expert, you can do this for free using Traktion.
 You can access the world’s very best marketing specialists through our easy-to-use platform.